 7. Couplet Coffee

-Why it’s good: Couplet Coffee uses fun comic-style branding on its website.
-Bright colors and squiggles and doodles in a hand-drawn style, create a maximalist aesthetic, that’s vibrant without being chaotic.
+Why it’s good: Couplet Coffee uses a fun comic-style branding design on its website.
+Aesthetic choices like bright colors and hand-drawn squiggles and doodles create a maximalist aesthetic that’s vibrant without being chaotic.

 What you can steal: